-For persuasion of professional skills in the area of risk management, PRMIA (Professional Risk Manager International Association) organizes practical and comprehensive skills oriented exam called as PRM (Professional Risk Manager).
-PRM designation is globally organized certification exam in the field of risk management.
+For persuasion of professional skills in the area of risk management, PRMIA (Professional Risk Manager International Association) organizes a practical and comprehensive skills-oriented exam called as PRM (Professional Risk Manager).
+PRM designation is a globally organized certification exam in the field of risk management.

 You can go for PRM (Professional Risk Manager) if